tom-howard/com2009/docs/course/assignment2/part-a/task2.md

 The environment that your robot will need to explore for this will (again) be the Diamond Computer Room 5 Robot Arena, which is a square arena of 4x4m.
 For the task, the arena will contain a number of *"obstacles,"* i.e.: short wooden walls and coloured cylinders.
 Your robot will need to be able to detect these obstacles and navigate around them in order to fully explore the space.

-1. The robot will start in the centre of the arena.
+1. The robot will start in the centre of the arena, perpendicular to one of the four *outer* arena walls.
 1. It must explore the environment for 90 seconds without touching **any** of the arena walls or the obstacles within it.

     **Note**: *The 90-second timer will start as soon as the robot starts moving within the arena.*

-1. If the robot makes contact with **anything** before the time has elapsed then the attempt is over.
+1. If the robot makes contact with **anything** before the time has elapsed then the attempt is over, and this time will be recorded to determine the *"Run Time"* mark ([see below](#run-time)).
 1. The arena floor will be divided into 16 equal-sized zones and the robot must enter as many of the **outer 12 zones** as possible during the attempt.
 1. The robot must be moving for the entire duration of the task.
 Simply just turning on the spot for the whole time doesn't count!

+    * What we want to see here is that the robot is constantly making an effort to explore.
+    * It is however OK for the robot to stop moving and turn on the spot for a few seconds whenever required though.
+    * If the robot explores for a while and then stops and doesn't move again for the remainder of the 90-second run, then *Run Time* marks will be awarded up to the point at which the robot ceased to be active.
+    * Further details on the eligibility for *Run Time* marks are provided in [the Marking Section below](#marking).

     <a name="launch"></a>